rpgeeganage/ots-share-app/README.md

 2. Click the `Create` Button.
 3. Copy the `URL` in the text box.
 (Click the `Copy Icon`).
    ![Screenshot (2)](https://user-images.githubusercontent.com/10336353/218278298-2ded1d50-82e0-4cbf-978f-79f9d637876f.png)
+* (Please don't lose the generated URL.
+There is no way to retrieve the content or regenerate the URL !!!)
 4. Send the copied URL to the other party via a secure channel.

 ### View secret content in the shared link.